uta-org/uzLib.Lite/README.md

 - There are some methods missing from the text above.
 - Change `Safe` word on methods and use `Try`.
+- Do a more friendly compilation (select paths of compilation more easily)
+- Check for unusable `usings` in code
+- Copy *.meta files before compilation

 ## Donate